lightaime/deep_gcns/README.md

 MIT License

 ## Acknowledgement
 This code is heavily borrowed from [PointNet](https://github.com/charlesq34/pointnet) and [EdgeConv](https://github.com/WangYueFt/dgcnn).
+We would also like to thank [3d-semantic-segmentation](https://github.com/VisualComputingInstitute/3d-semantic-segmentation) for the visualization code.